rite2vinoth/fishFeeder/README.md

 A raspberry-pi based fish feeding solution that can control the fish feeder through an URL and is able to live stream.
+Compatible with any display.